Python code style for readability and usability#

 return 'High'

-# Sample data for precipitation values (in mm) for different locations
+# Sample data for precipitation (in mm), locations, and date

 data = {